dczmer/davelab/01_developer-productivity/01_zsh-configuration/README.md

 ## How to Explore this Course

+### CLI Text Editor

 Before you do anything else, make sure you install a command line text editor and learn how to enter text, save, and exit.
 Editing configuration files from the command line is a common chore, so make sure you are comfortable with it first.

+You might try using `neovim` or `emacs`, because I want to talk about modal text editing later.
+The learning curve is steep, but just taking the plunge and forcing yourself to use it as your daily driver will help you train and build muscle memory much faster.

+Otherwise, `nano` is probably the easiest way to get started.
+It's keyboard driven, but it has a menu that shows you the important keybindings while you are editing.
+Run `man nano` and read the `DESCRIPTION` and `EDITING` sections.

+I recommend learning `vim` and `nano` because those are usually available on every system.
+When you have to shell to a remote server and fix something, those will probably be your only options.

 ### Install ZSH